gchdeveloper/jenkins-in-docker/README.md

          1. `Title`: build-box-jenkins (or any descriptive title)
          2. `Key`: enter the contents of `~/.ssh/jenkins_rsa.pub` (file contents should start with `ssh-rsa `)
    2. Create the project pipeline
-      1. Navigate to Dashboard -> New Item
+      1. In Jenkins, navigate to Dashboard -> New Item
       2. Enter a descriptive name (`test`), select Pipeline, select OK
       3. Scroll down to Pipeline, select:
          1. `Definition`: Pipeline script from SCM
          2. `SCM`: Git
          3. `Repository URL`: git@github.com:gchdeveloper/simple-java-maven-app.git
             1. After a few seconds, should get error message: `Failed to connect to repository:...Permission denied...`
-         4. `Credentials`: jenkins
+         4. `Credentials`: jenkins, or username from Jenkins credentials step above
             1. After a few seconds, error message should disappear
       4. Select Save
    3. Run the pipeline